Svilen-Stefanov/Data-Stream-Processing/README.md

 data-stream-processing-and-analytics/Tests/Task_NUMBER

-Below you can see an example for running a test for task 1.1:
+Below you can see an example for setting up the parameters for a test for task 1.1:

 ```
 -loadKafkaLikes -loadKafkaComments -loadKafkaPosts -config ../Tests/Task1/Task1_1/config.xml -task 1.1